-Breakfast Folk is a brilliant free-to-attend music club designed with young musicians and families in mind, every other Saturday morning in South Gosforth, Newcastle upon Tyne.
+Breakfast Folk is a brilliant free-to-attend music club designed with young musicians and families in mind, every other Saturday morning in Wallsend, Newcastle upon Tyne.
 Check news below or our facebook page for latest announcements or cancellations.

 It’s a great place for musicians and their families to come and participate in folk music, where joining in is encouraged and tea and coffee are served.
 It is a not-for-profit event run by volunteers and is free to attend.
 Contributions are welcome towards costs of the hall and tea/coffee.